simphotonics/generic_reader/README.md

 2. Register a [Decoder][Decoder] object for each *user defined* data-type `U` that is going to be read
    (see section [Custom Decoders](#custom-decoders)). </br>
-Note: The following type are supported out-of-the-box and do *not* require a decoder:
+Note: The following types are supported out-of-the-box and do *not* require a decoder:
 * `bool`, `double`, `int`, `num`,`String`, `Type`, `Symbol`,
 * `List<bool>`, `List<double>`, `List<int>`, `List<num>`,
 `List<String>`,`List<Symbol>`,`List<Type>`,